 A11) Yes.
 The major vendors have started giving 3-4 weeks of program, even a certification program, to their channel partners to help them understand the CDP’s features.
 They provide this training free of cost.
 This is critical in providing knowledge of product.

 Q12) In the last 3 years, there’s been a surfeit of CDPs and vendors, yet some CDPs have failed?
 Why so?

 A12) CDPs fail because sometimes clients embark on this journey by being overtly influenced by the word of mouth.
 They go ahead and buy a CDP off the shelf, not understanding that it will require a lot of customization, and that is why they fail.

 The second reason is the SI implementation partner they select.
 If the partner does not have adequate knowledge, they may not be able to get maximum value from the CDP so even though they have invested so heavily, eventually the value is not shown, making the management say the investment is not paying off, so the CDP takes a back seat.
 It will become like unread books in library.

 Q13) You see, local governance data privacy plays a very important role so yes, they must comply with local laws.
 Will CDPs become more local or regional?

-A13) Many a times we see that clients buy an enterprise level, but every organization must adhere with local laws, otherwise they will not be able to implement the CDP at the regional level.
+A13) Many a times we see that CDP Buyers purchase an enterprise level, but every organization must adhere with local laws, otherwise they will not be able to implement the CDP at the regional level.
 It should have local governance compliance built in.